duanzhuojun/cs149_Fa24_Duan/chapter_7_p2_notes.md

 Repeat the exercise using `set` and `dict` as the return type.
 For `dict`, use the word for the key and the length for the value.

+## In-class practice 2
+Write a function named `five_star(hotels)` that takes a dictionary of hotel names and ratings.
+Return a list of hotels that have a rating of 4.5 or higher.
+- Ex: Given `{"Ritz": 5.0, "Marriott": 4.5, "Madison": 4.2}`, return `["Ritz", "Marriott"]`.

+- Repeat the exercise using a list of tuples as the input.
+Ex: [("Ritz", 5.0), ("Marriott", 4.5), ("Madison", 4.2)].